This article is updated annually and was last updated in October 2022.

 |Kyle, TX||Austin, TX||State of Texas|

 The majority of Kyle’s residents are married.
-Of its population, 54% are married, 30% have never been married, 12% are divorced and 4% are widowed.
+Of its population, 51% are married, 33% have never been married, 13% are divorced, and 3% have been widowed.

 What makes Kyle an attractive place for people to live?